bharath5673/NRF24-RC-Crawler/README.md

 # NRF24-RC-Crawler

 #Description: Remote allows player to control motion of toy car.
-My remote consist of three parts.
-3.3V arduino pro mini, nRF24L01 and four push buttons.
-Arduino reads status of push buttons and transmit it using nRF24L01 connected on its SPI interface.
-Attached schematic shows connection between different parts of remote.
+My modules are of 2 types, one with the speed control and another on without..
+for RC cars, traxxas typos, Crawles, jeeps, and all steering typo RC cars.

 Components: